YohannesTz/AnarchistCookbook/README.md

 # AnarchistCookbook
-Many dangerous and illegall stuff.
+Many dangerous and illegall probably stuff.

 # Legal Disclaimer
 This repo contains things that are illegall and dangerous.